 How much you’ll pay to work with Kayne Anderson Rudnick depends on the amount you’re investing with the firm, since it offers a tiered fee schedule.
-Private wealth clients will pay a percentage of their AUM, ranging from 1.00% for the first $3 million invested, then dropping to a minimum of 0.60% on amounts larger than $10 million.
-Clients with separately managed accounts can expect to pay an additional 0.30% each year.
+Private wealth clients will pay a percentage of their AUM, ranging from 1.00% for the first $3 million invested, then dropping to 0.60% on amounts beyond $10 million, as outlined in the table below:

 |First $3 million||1.00%|

 In addition to the rates outlined above, clients with separately managed accounts can expect to pay an additional 0.30% each year.
 Keep in mind that on top of fees paid to Kayne Anderson Rudnick to manage your portfolio, you still could owe brokerage commissions, transaction fees and other related costs and expenses.

 The firm may also levy performance-based fees, based on a share of capital gains or capital appreciation of a client’s assets.
 However, the firm notes that this arrangement only will apply to certain clients and is negotiated on an individual basis.

 Over the past 10 years, Kayne Anderson Rudnick discloses two disciplinary events, both of which stem from the financial supervisory authority in Norway.
 In July 2018, the firm was fined $18,500 the authority in Norway because it was determined that it had not disclosed its share in a Norwegian company in a timely manner.
 The firm was fined a second time, in June 2021, for the same issue; in this case, it paid a fine of approximately $23,000.